 The goal of onboarding isn’t to show new users where features are.
 Instead, it’s to guide users towards their “aha” moment, the moment of delight where the value of your product becomes immediately clear.
-That’s why we recently launched Product Tours, which makes it easy to create an engaging, interactive, personalized and relevant onboarding experience for your users.

 As my colleague Ruairí Galavan explains in his C.A.R.E framework, three core components make up successful onboarding:

 - UI design patterns

 - Contextual educational content

 - Contextual communication